uaraven/rowcp/readme.md

 ### Parameter file

-All the options can be stored in a file path to which can be passed to `--parameter-file` argument.
+All the options can be stored in a file, path to which can be passed to `--parameter-file` argument.

 Parameter file must contain one option per line.
 The query must be the last option and separated from the rest of the options by an empty line.

-Lines starting with `#` are treated as comments and ignored.
+Lines starting with `#` are treated as comments and are ignored.

 ```
 --source-connection jdbc:mariadb://some_server:3306